changie-ai/changie-ai-backend/README.md

 - a prompt describing the desired sound or effect

 The system processes the audio and outputs a transformed version.
+I built this from scratch not knowing anything about code starting in Fall 2025.
+I am a multi-instrumentalist musician producer that just had an idea one day when I was recording one of my songs.
+I just wanted to quickly pitch correct and normalize the tempo an iphone audio recording I had done.
+After diving into all the various ways to effect the audio in ableton, logic, changing plug-in variables etc...I was overwhelmed with how much time and effort it takes to get it right.
+So I thought, "What if there was an easier way?
+I wanted super simple way to just tell a prompt what you wanted.
+And so was born ChangieAI :)

+I am super proud of this project and would love feedback!
+Donations welcome, and if you find it interesting enough to collab with me or help me, I would be so happy to talk / meet with you.
+Right now, a simple basic verion for v1, but have plans to build v2 with many more options.
+Thank you in advance for supporting grass roots projects like this :)

 ---